Clinical Lab Worker Shortage: Addressing the Gap

 Candidates with bachelor’s degrees in various sciences are often eligible for these jobs and may not even know it.
 In states where certification is not a requirement, labs may hire staff with bachelor’s degrees in fields like biology or chemistry without clinical laboratory experience and opt to provide on-the-job training, the ASCLS said.

-In fact, as of March 2022, the only 11 states that require an MLS and/or MLT license are California, Florida, Georgia, Hawaii, Montana, Nevada, New York, North Dakota, Tennessee, Louisiana, and West Virginia.
+In fact, as of June 2025, the only 10 states that require an MLS and/or MLT license are California, Florida, Hawaii, Montana, Nevada, New York, North Dakota, Tennessee, Louisiana, and West Virginia.
 In others, lab technicians and technologists do not have to obtain such licensing.

 So, perhaps the perceived crisis is not as dire as it may seem.
 But there should be an effort on the part of high schools, universities, and career centers to educate students and recent graduates on this in-demand career path, in addition to labs and hospitals investing in students.